-Based on these assessments, the Company identified one performance obligation at the outset of the Roche immunotherapy agreement, which consists of: (1) the non-exclusive license; (2) the research and development activities through Phase 1; and (3) regulatory responsibilities under Phase 1 clinical trials.
+The Company assessed this arrangement in accordance with ASC 606 upon the adoption of the new standard on January 1, 2018, and concluded that the agreement is a contract with a customer.
+The Company identified one performance obligation at the outset of the Roche immunotherapy agreement, which consists of: (1) the non-exclusive license; (2) the research and development activities through Phase 1; and (3) regulatory responsibilities under Phase 1 clinical trials.

-Under the Roche immunotherapy agreement, in order to evaluate the appropriate transaction price, the Company determined that as of January 1, 2018, the upfront amount of \$45.0 million constituted the entirety of the consideration to be included in the transaction price at the outset of the arrangement, which was allocated to the single performance obligation.
-All potential milestone payments were initially excluded from the transaction price, as all milestone amounts were fully constrained based on the probability of achievement.
-Through March 31, 2023, the Company has achieved an aggregate of \$25.0 million in research milestones under this collaboration, and these amounts were added to the estimated transaction price and allocated to the existing performance obligation as it became probable that a significant reversal of cumulative revenue would not occur for each of the research milestones achieved.
+Under the Roche immunotherapy agreement, in order to evaluate the appropriate transaction price, the Company determined that as of January 1, 2018, the upfront amount of \$45.0 million constituted the entirety of the consideration to be included in the transaction price at the outset of the arrangement.
+The Company achieved an aggregate of \$25.0 million in research milestones under the collaboration which were added to the estimated transaction price and allocated to the existing performance obligation as it became probable that a significant reversal of cumulative revenue would not occur for each of the research milestones achieved.

-The Company recognizes revenue associated with the performance obligation as the research and development services are provided using an input method, according to the costs incurred as related to the research and development activities on each program and the costs expected to be incurred in the future to satisfy the performance obligation.
-The transfer of control occurs over this time period and, in management's judgment, is the best measure of progress towards satisfying the performance obligation.
-The amounts received that have not yet been recognized as revenue are deferred as a contract liability on the Company's consolidated balance sheet and recognized over the remaining research and development period until the performance obligation is satisfied.
+The Company recognized revenue associated with the performance obligation as the research and development services were provided using an input method, according to the costs incurred as related to the research and development activities on each program and the costs expected to be incurred in the future to satisfy the performance obligation.
+The transfer of control occurred over this time period and, in management's judgment, was the best measure of progress towards satisfying the performance obligation.
+The amounts received that had not yet been recognized as revenue were deferred as a contract liability on the Company's consolidated balance sheet and recognized over the remaining research and development period until the performance obligation was satisfied.

-During the three months ended March 31, 2022, due to the Company and Roche's agreement to share certain clinical development costs, the Company reduced \$15.0 million from the aggregated transaction price associated with the payment commitment to Roche, which resulted in a revenue reversal during the period.
-During the three months ended March 31, 2023, the Company's payment commitment associated with the clinical development costs to Roche reduced, which consequently increased the aggregated transaction price under the collaboration agreement.
-In addition, as one of the collaboration programs ended during the period, accordingly, the costs expected to be incurred in the future to satisfy the performance obligation was reduced.
+During the six months ended June 30, 2022, the Company and Roche endorsed a clinical development plan for IND-enabling activities for BLU-852, as a single agent and in combination with atezolizumab in advanced cancers, and due to the Company and Roche's agreement to share certain clinical development costs, the Company reduced \$15.0 million from the aggregated transaction price associated with the payment commitment to Roche, which resulted in a revenue reversal during the period.
+During the six months ended June 30, 2023, as a result of the collaboration agreement termination, the Company's aggregate payment commitment associated with the clinical development costs to Roche reduced to \$5.3 million, which consequently increased the aggregated transaction price under the Roche immunotherapy agreement by \$9.7 million during the six months ended June 30, 2023.
+The Company completed the research and development services related to the performance obligation during the three months ended June 30, 2023.

-Because of the reduction of the cost expected to be incurred to satisfy the performance obligation and the increase in the aggregated transaction price of the collaboration agreement, the Company recognized a cumulative revenue catch-up of \$21.6 million during the three months ended March 31, 2023.
+Because of the reduction of the estimated lifetime cost to satisfy the performance obligation and the increase in the aggregated transaction price of the collaboration agreement, the Company recognized a cumulative revenue catch-up of \$3.5 million and \$25.1 million during the three and six months ended June 30, 2023, respectively.

-A summary of revenue recognized (or revenue reduced) under the Roche immunotherapy agreement during the three months ended March 31, 2023 and 2022 is as follows (in thousands):
+A summary of revenue recognized (or revenue reduced) under the Roche immunotherapy agreement during the three and six months ended June 30, 2023 and 2022 is as follows (in thousands):

-Three Months Ended

-March 31,

-2023 2022

-Roche collaboration research and development services revenue \$ 21,996 \$ (1,947)
+Three Mo nths Ended Six Months Ended June 30, Jun e 30, 2023 2022 2023 2022 Roche collaboration research and development services revenue \$ 3,709 \$ 1,183 \$ 25,705 \$ (765)

-During the three months ended March 31, 2023 and 2022, the Company recognized the following revenue due to the changes in the contract liability balances (in thousands):
+During the three and six months ended June 30, 2023 and 2022, the Company recognized the following revenue due to the changes in the contract liability balances (in thousands):